i-Rebate/react-native-navigation/README.md

 For example, this package replaces the native [NavigatorIOS](https://facebook.github.io/react-native/docs/navigatorios.html) that has been [abandoned](https://facebook.github.io/react-native/docs/navigator-comparison.html) in favor of JS-based solutions that are easier to maintain.
 For more details see in-depth discussion [here](https://github.com/wix/react-native-controllers#why-do-we-need-this-package).

+## Custom Changes
+As `react-native-navigation` doesn't have some customize settings, we have made the following changes:

+1. **Set default back button title to empty in iOS**

+Change file `node_modules/react-native-navigation/src/deprecated/platformSpecificDeprecated.ios.js` - line `369`

+from `backButtonTitle: params.backButtonTitle,` to `backButtonTitle: '',`

+2. **Set Keyboard Adjust method to `ADJUSTPAN` inside Modal for Android**

+Change file `node_modules/react-native-navigation/android/app/src/main/java/com/reactnativenavigation/controllers/Modal.java` - line `163`

+from `...WindowManager.LayoutParams.SOFT_INPUT_ADJUST_RESIZE` to `...WindowManager.LayoutParams.SOFT_INPUT_ADJUST_PAN`

+3. **Known issue when changing tabbar icon**

+As the function `changeTabButton` in `react-native-navigation` will change the default color of target tab button to active color, which is a bug.
+Thus change files according to this PR: https://github.com/wix/react-native-navigation/pull/2981

 ## License